 Fill Fraction

-The ratio between the length of an active acquisition of a line and the total length of the line is the fill fraction.
-The fill fraction can be expressed temporally (ft) and spatially (fs) and can be calculated with the formula
+The fill fraction is defined as ratio between the length of an active acquisition of a line and the total length of the line.
+The fill fraction can be expressed temporally (ft) and spatially (fs), and can be calculated with the following formulas:

-ft = 2 * line active acquisition time / scanner period
+Temporal Fill Fraction (ft) = line acquisition time / line scan period

-fs = angle of active acquisition / ( 2 * scanner angular amplitude )
+Spatial Fill Fraction (fs) = angle of active acquisition / scanner angular amplitude

 The relationship between the spatial fill fraction and the temporal fill fraction can be expressed as